XJay18/NeuMA/README.md

 </p>

 ### Acknowledgement
 This codebase is built upon 3DGS[^3] and NCLaw[^4].
 We thank all the authors for their great work and repos!
-We would also like to thank Shiju Zhang for his help in using Blender.
+We would also like to thank Shiju Zhang for his help in using Blender in this work.

+---

+Please feel free to contact Junyi Cao (xjay2018@gmail.com) if you have any questions about this work.

 [^2]: We use an 80G A100 GPU for training.
 [^3]: https://github.com/graphdeco-inria/gaussian-splatting